-Ariel Lyneese, based in Brockton, MA, merges her background as a Jewish-Caribbean American woman with her degree in Criminology and Studio Art.
-Crafting narrative-driven visual explorations of history and identity.
-Specializing in reductive charcoal and pixelation techniques across mediums such as; oil pastel, gouache, and collage.
+Ariel Lyneese, studio based in Chelmsford MA, merges her background as a Jewish-Caribbean American woman with her degree in Criminology and Studio Art.
+Crafting narrative-driven visual explorations of history and identity, primarily working in Gouache.
+Her inaugural Solo exhibition featured a collection of Pixelated portraits across mediums such as; oil pastel and collage.
+Ariel’s community based work includes, hosting paint workshops, participating in Artist residencies, and has collaborated with organizations to oversee public art execution in eastern/central Massachusetts.

 Her three-part series "Hands Up, Don’t Shoot" has been featured in several group exhibitions, including at the Piano Craft Gallery in Boston and the Public Gallery in Providence.